← Previous → Next Contents

 5. Graph and calendar modes are implemented by transient classes.
 These are not proper objects, but they are too complicated to be implemented with methods alone.

-C++ feature footprint
+C++ feature footprint and its evolution

 At the time XTide 2 was developed, the fancier features of C++ such as the Standard Template Library (STL) and exceptions did not work in a portable fashion among the commonly available compilers, so their use was avoided.
 Similarly, Qt and other free alternatives to Motif were not widely available, so Athena Widgets were used.
 The resulting interface may seem primitive by today's standards, but it still works.